-- 1. The Students read a book from the Accelerated Reader list.
+- 1. Students read a book from the Accelerated Reader list.
 Many of the titles have won major book awards.
 Please know that the AR list was compiled by a non-Christian organization.
-These books are widely used in secular schools, not every book is endorsed by our teachers.
-No list can be foolproof for everyone because people’s tastes vary, as do the developmental levels of children.
+These books are widely used in secular schools; not every book is endorsed by our teachers.
 Parental discretion should always be used in the selection of a child’s reading material.

 - 2. Using the classroom computer, the students take a multiple-choice comprehension test for the book they have read.
 All tests have either 5 or 10 questions.
 Students must score at least 60% on the test to earn credit.

 - 3. The individual teachers may set classroom goals for their students, such as minimum reading levels and monthly point goals.
 They may use this as part of the students’ grades.

 - 4. There are some restrictions.
 Most teachers will not accept points for re-testing on any books that a student already earned points for in a previous year.
 For upper elementary students, teachers will not accept points earned for reading “picture books” below a student’s grade level.